Hollywood and the king agree about looking good.

 Anime and Manga

-- ∀ Gundam featured various persons of nobility dressed this way, some dressed as such at all times, no matter how ridiculous it made them seem.
-To be fair, most main characters only wore special outfits for special occasions, particularly the main character, who wore a very special outfit as a disguise, but only to parties, since all the pilots dressed pretty much the same in their suits.
+- ∀ Gundam featured various persons of nobility dressed this way.
+Most main characters only wore special outfits for special occasions, particularly the main character, who wore a very special outfit as a disguise, but only to parties, since all the pilots dressed pretty much the same in their suits.

 - Most shoujo Jidai Geki anime and manga indulge in this for pretty obvious reasons.